flashlight/flashlight/flashlight/app/asr/tutorial/README.md

 See the [full documentation](https://github.com/jacobkahn/flashlight/blob/tutorial_docs/flashlight/app/asr) for more general training or decoding instructions.

-## Preparing Audio for Finetuning
+## Finetuning with Existing Model with Unlabeled Audio

-The outline below describes how to preparing audio for finetuning.
-This can be broken down into several steps:
+The outline below describes the end-to-end process of finetuning an existing acoustic model.
+In several steps:
 1. *Preprocessing the audio.*
   a.
 Most [audio formats](http://libsndfile.github.io/libsndfile/formats.html) are supported and are automatically detected.
   b.
 All audio used in training or inference must have the same sample rate; up/downsampling audio may be necessary.
 We recommend 16 kHz.